 This contemporary glazed orangery extension is the latest successful collaboration we have undertaken, working alongside the highly respected London architects McDaniel Woolf.

 Effectively a double storey orangery, this is yet another good example of David Salisbury’s bespoke design and joinery capabilities, which can be utilised to handle the most demanding project specifications, whether domestic or commercial (an increasingly important part of our portfolio).

 In this case, our orangery helped open up and extend the rear of this London terraced property, as part of a whole house redevelopment.

-As the selection of completed photos above show, the newly renovated and extended family home has undergone a complete transformation.
+As the selection of completed photos below show, the newly renovated and extended family home has undergone a complete transformation.